 Everyone sticks their foot in their mouth sometimes.
 We miss deadlines and come up short on projects.
-A quick and simple apology would go a long way toward mending that fence, but we often avoid it like Aunt Helen's fruitcake.
-Yeah, we all know "nobody's perfect."
-So why do we still cringe and deflect when it comes to facing what we've done wrong?
+A quick and simple apology would go a long way toward mending that fence, but we often avoid it.
+Yeah, we all know “nobody’s perfect.”
+So why do we still cringe and deflect when it comes to facing what we’ve done wrong?

 Learning how to apologize to your boss is difficult but totally necessary.
 Done right, an apology may not only save your job, but also convey an impressive degree of maturity and professionalism.
-And that's awesome, because it shows your boss you're more than just the sum of your mistakes.
-Which is more than you can say about the fruitcake.
+This shows your boss you’re more than just the sum of your mistakes.

 Being part of a team means being aware of your teammates’ feelings.
 It also means being willing to take responsibility when you’ve offended them.
 Interpersonal issues, such as arguments or hurt feelings, require an apology to boss and coworkers alike.
 You need to be able to make amends and keep the peace.